Sicily archaeological site

-The archeological site at Syracuse
+The archaeological site at Syracuse

 The ruins you will find in Syracuse are at odds with their surroundings, often consisting of lush greenery.
-However they are as much a part of Syracuse as any modern tourist attractions could be.
+However, they are as much a part of Syracuse as any modern tourist attractions could be.
 Protected by UNESCO, the ruins at Syracuse include the Necropolis of Pantalica.
 This is an area famous for its small tombs cut into the rocks on the hillside.
-There are thousands of them in all, laid out in several distinct areas.
+There are thousands of them in all, laid out in several distinct regions.

 The Greek temple at Segesta

-A visit to the Greek temple is one of the highlights anyone can add to their itinerary while in or near Segesta.
+A visit to the is one of the highlights anyone can add to their itinerary while in or near Segesta.
 Most of us can conjure up an image of what a traditional ancient Greek temple should look like.
 The temple at Segesta will faithfully reproduce those images for you in reality.
 The temple here no longer has a roof, but every single one of its pillars remains.